Dimitris-Mourtzilas/MovieWorld/README.md

 Registered users also have the option to add new movies to the database while non-registered users do not have that option.

+# How to run the app
+Initially you need to open a code editor like PhpStorm, SublimeText,Visual Studio Code etc and start the symfony server by typing:

+                                              symfony server start

+Once you've started the server you will have to navigate to the localhost:8000 which will show you the initial page of the app